Bachelor of Teaching (Early Childhood Education) (Level 7)

-Candidates are required to be working (paid or voluntarily) for at least 12 hours per week in a licensed and chartered early childhood setting by the start of the programme.
+Candidates are required to be working (paid or voluntarily) for at least 12 hours per week in a licensed early childhood setting by the start of the programme.

 Candidates under 20 years of age can only apply to this programme with University Entrance, specified above.
 Candidates must be a minimum of 17 years of age at the start of their programme.

 Domestic candidates aged 20 years or above who have not met the General Academic Admission for this programme but whose skills, education or work experience indicate that they have a reasonable chance of success1 may be eligible for Special Admission.
-Special admission will be granted at the discretion of the relevant Head of School/Centre Director or designated nominee.
+Special admission will be granted at the discretion of the Centre Director or designated nominee.
 Such applicants may be required to successfully complete a foundation, bridging or tertiary introductory programme as a condition of entry into higher level programmes.
 Special Admission applicants to the Bachelor of Teaching (Early Childhood Education) must demonstrate a proficiency equivalent to UE in literacy and numeracy.

 Candidates for whom English is an Additional Language must demonstrate their English language proficiency with a band score of 7.0 or higher for each component of the academic version of IELTS.
 The New Zealand Teachers Council has several exemptions to this requirement and candidates should check these with Wintec in case they meet one of them.